SharkByteSoftware/go-snk/README.md

 ## About

 The **go-snk** project is a robust Go library designed to enhance productivity with a collection of utility functions and data structures for efficient manipulation of slices, maps, sets, and linked lists.
-It provides a comprehensive set of functional programming-inspired helpers like `Filter`, `Map`, `Fold`, and `UniqueMap` for slices, alongside aggregation functions such as `Sum`, `Product`, `Mean`, `Max`, and `Min`.
-For maps, it offers operations like `Keys`, `Values`, `Invert`, and `Combine`, enabling seamless key-value pair management.
-The library includes a generic doubly linked list implementation with methods like `PushFront`, `InsertAfter`, and `MoveToBack`, as well as a set data structure supporting operations like `Union`, `Intersect`, and `SymmetricDifference`.
+Use functional programming-inspired slice helpers like `Filter`, `Map`, `Fold`, and `UniqueMap` or aggregation functions such as `Sum`, `Product`, `Mean`, `Max`, and `Min`.
+Leverage seamless key-value pair management operations for maps, like `Keys`, `Values`, `Invert`, and `Combine`.
+Use methods like `PushFront`, `InsertAfter`, and `MoveToBack` with an included generic doubly linked list structure or helpers for set operations like `Union`, `Intersect`, and `SymmetricDifference`.
 Built with Go generics, **go-snk** ensures type safety and flexibility, making it an essential tool for developers working with complex data manipulations in Go.

 ## Getting Started